Benjamin Looi

 Overview

 I needed a reliable way to wake my home server remotely.
-The problem: standard Wake-on-LAN only works if you have a device on the same LAN to send the magic packet.
-Most dedicated WOL tools require a Raspberry Pi or always-on machine — but I always have my phone on the same network.
+Standard Wake-on-LAN only works if a device on the same LAN sends the magic packet.
+Most dedicated WOL tools require a Raspberry Pi or another always-on machine.
+My phone was already on the network.

 WOLE turns an Android phone into a persistent WOL relay.
 It runs as a foreground service, exposes a POST /wol HTTP endpoint, and broadcasts UDP magic packets on the local network.
-Pair it with Tailscale or WireGuard and you can wake any machine from anywhere — no port forwarding, no dedicated hardware.
+Pair it with Tailscale or WireGuard and you can wake machines remotely without port forwarding or dedicated hardware.
+I wrote more about the product idea in WOLE: The UpSnap for Android.

 WOLE app main screen with status orb and relay controls